-The enormity of the endeavor escaped me as the bus devoured the last few meters of the 1700 kilometers ride from Puerto Iguazu to San Salvador De Jujuy in Northern Argentina.
+The enormity of the endeavour escaped me as the bus devoured the last few meters of the 1700 kilometres ride from Puerto Iguazu to San Salvador De Jujuy in Northern Argentina.
 My impression about Jujuy was just as I painted an image on my mind by glimpsing through the vignettes on the long-haul journey.
 Jujuy’s modish bus terminal is located between Route 66 and Route 9 from where you could get connections to Purmamarca, Tilcara and up-to La Quaica in the Bolivian border.

 Here’s how you can Explore Jujuy without spending much.